2022 NJCAA Men’s Indoor Track & Field Rating Index – Week 2

-Here is the newest edition of the NJCAA Men’s Indoor Track & Field National Rating Index that was released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+Here is the newest edition of the NJCAA Men’s Indoor Track & Field National TFRI, as released Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+No marks from previous seasons have been used, which means this objective list is compiled solely of current marks from the 2022 indoor track & field season.

 NJCAA — Men's Indoor Track & Field